bccsa/media-router/README.md

 # media-router
 Configurable media router.

+## client
+Client web interface for the manager and router

+## server
+NodeJS scripts for the router and manager

 Modules:
 * AudioInput: Capture audio from hardware and output to a PCM stream.
 * AudioOutput: Play a PCM audio stream to hardware.